 Participate in service learning and local volunteering opportunities

-Attend training August 18 -23 including an overnight retreat at the CSU Mountain Campus
+Attend training in August including an overnight retreat at the CSU Mountain Campus

 Promote multiple student engagement campaigns and events at the same time